Cell divisions imprint long lasting elastic strain fields in epithelial tissues: The fruit fly wing epithelium is a 2D linear elastic sheet

 \subsection{Linear laser ablation experiments}

-Linear laser ablation experiments, during which a small linear segment of tissue is destroyed by a laser, have been performed in the \textit{D. melanogaster} wing epithelium during pupal morphogenesis \cite{Piscitello2022}.
-To obtain information about the pre-stress in the tissue, the dynamics of the closest cell-cell junction was measured as it retracted away from the ablation.
-Here, we use movies of laser ablation experiments published in Ref. \cite{Piscitello2022} to study the deformation in the tissue surrounding the laser ablation.
-An example of such a laser ablation experiment is shown in Fig. \ref{fig:ablation} (A.\textit{i}), where the red line indicates the line ablated by the laser.
-Following the ablation, the tissue relaxes until reaching a mechanical equilibrium after at most $T_{e}= 50 s$ in Fig. \ref{fig:ablation} (A.\textit{ii}), see Methods.
+In linear laser ablation experiments, a small linear segment of tissue is destroyed by a laser.
+In Ref. \cite{Piscitello2022}, laser ablation experiments have been performed in the \textit{D. melanogaster} wing epithelium during pupal morphogenesis.
+Information about the pre-stresses in the tissue was inferred from the dynamics of the nearest cell-cell junction as it retracted away from the ablation.
+Here, we use laser ablation experiment data published in Ref. \cite{Piscitello2022} to study the deformation field in the tissue surrounding the laser ablation.
+An image of a wing tissue before and after such a laser ablation experiment is shown in Fig. \ref{fig:ablation} (A.\textit{i}), where the red line indicates the line ablated by the laser.
+Ablations were performed in a plane thinner than $1~\mu m$ on the apical surface of the tissue \cite{Piscitello2022}.
+Following the ablation, the tissue relaxes until reaching a mechanical equilibrium after about $T_e \approx 30s$ after ablation.
+We show an example of the relaxed state in Fig. \ref{fig:ablation} (A.\textit{ii}).
+The tissue remains in this state until after around $1 \rm{min}$.
+After this time, the tissue starts to exhibit additional flows, directed towards the line of ablation, which likely correspond to the wound-healing response of the tissue, see Methods and SI.
+Note that in most experiments from Ref. \cite{Piscitello2022} we could not segment and analyze a reasonably large circle of cells around the ablation (SI Fig. 1), we selected four experiments that we could best analyze.
+In the main text we present analysis of the clearest one, denoted Experiment 1.
+In Experiment 2, such flows appear earlier so that no intermediate relaxed state can be identified.
+In Experiments 3 and 4 the strain field generated by the ablation is also weaker than in Experiment 1, so that the noise overcomes the signal already at small distances from the ablation.
+Analyses of these three experiments are presented in the SI.